openforis/collect-earth-online-doc/docs/source/collection/preparing.rst

      .. thumbnail:: ../_images/preparing8.png
         :title: Navigation options for Institution administrators.
-        :group: preparing
+        :align: center
+        :width: 60%

    - Under this dropdown menu is the **Plot ID number**.
    - The navigation menu contains blue **forward** and **backward** buttons to navigate to different plots, as well as a text box where you can enter a plot ID number and then click **[Go to plot]** to navigate to a specific plot.

 2. External Tools options

-   #.
-Click **[Re-Zoom]** to return your focus to the focus plot
+   - Click **[Re-Zoom]** to return your focus to the focus plot
-   #. **Click [Geodash]** to open the **GeoDash** pane with additional information about the plot (detail see :doc:`collection/start`).
+   - **Click [Geodash]** to open the **GeoDash** pane with additional information about the plot (detail see :doc:`collection/start`).
-   #.
-You can click **[Download Plot KML]** to download a KML file with the plot information. .
+   - You can click **[Download Plot KML]** to download a KML file with the plot information. .
 Downloading the KML allows you to transfer the plot information to another program, such as Google Earth Desktop.
 Importantly, the KML functionality allows users to determine the coordinates (latitude and longitude) at which points of interest are located.

      .. thumbnail:: ../_images/preparing9.png
         :title: External tools option.
-         :group: preparing
+        :width: 60%
         :align: center

-   #.
-The **Go to GEE Script** button may or may not be present on your dashboard.
+   - The **Go to GEE Script** button may or may not be present on your dashboard.
 If it is present, it will take you to an Earth Engine Apps website displaying additional data about the plot.

       - This screen will have 6 panels.
 On the far left, there is a Sentinel 2 composite of the last 12 months.
 They are colored as infrared color composite (near infrared, mid infrared, red).
 Reddish brown is forest, agriculture, grass, and shrubs are a lighter shade of orange.
 Water is purple, and urban areas are shades of blue and green.
       - In the center are Landsat 8 and Landsat 7 Color Yearly mosaics, with a slider so you can choose between years.
       - On the right are NDVI graphs of the plot from MODIS, Landsat 7/8, and Sentinel 2.
 For the Landsat 7/8 and Sentinel graphs, you can click a point on the graphs to load specific images in the left and center panels.

 3. Imagery Options